Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 private var fileManager = FileManager.default
 private var rootPath = StaticFileServer().absoluteRootPath
 ```
-4. Save pictures received by the server
+4. Save pictures received by the server:
 Add the following code to your `storehandler` function beneath "mealStore[meal.name] = meal"
 ```swift
 let path = rootPath + "/" + meal.name + ".jpg"
 fileManager.createFile(atPath: path, contents: meal.photo)
 ```
-This will create a file called your meal name with a .jpg extension inside the public directory of your server.
+This will create a file with the name of your meal and a .jpg extension inside the public directory of your server.
 If the file already exists it will overwrite it with a new picture.
-You can test this by adding a meal and then looking in the "public" directory for the photo.
+You can test this by re-running the FoodServer with your changes and adding a meal - the photo should appear in the "public" directory you just created.

 4. your storehandler should now look as follows:
 ```swift